initbiz/cumuluscore-plugin/README.md

 ![Feature guard](https://github.com/initbizlab/oc-cumuluscore-plugin/raw/features/docs/images/feature-guard.png)

-> If you want to filter content on one page so that only a cluster that has access to this and that feature can see this use `canEnterFeature` twig function described below.
+> If you want to filter content on one page so that only a cluster that has access to this feature can see it use `canEnterFeature` twig function described below.

 ### Repositories
 In Cumulus we decided to use repositories to access data from DB.